36 Beagles Could Die if DowDuPont Pesticide Test Isn’t Stopped, Investigation Reveals

 The beagles’ potential fate was only one of several shocking revelations uncovered by an almost 100-day HSUS investigation into the testing of beagles and hounds at Charles River Laboratories in Michigan.

 “The disturbing findings at this facility are sadly not unique.
 Experiments are happening at hundreds of laboratories each year throughout the country, with more than 60,000 dogs suffering.
 But that does not have to be the fate for these 36 beagles,” HSUS President and CEO Kitty Block said in the press release.

 Dow AgroSciences is conducting a one-year pesticides test on 36 beagles!
-This cruel & unnecessary test includes the… https://t.co/3erhO6V509— The Humane Society of the United States (@The Humane Society of the United States)1552399279.0
+This cruel & unnecessary test includes the force-feeding of pesticides to the dogs.

 The beagles are being used in a test by Corteva Agriscience™, the Agriculture Division of DowDuPont, to assess a new fungicide called Adavelt®.
 They are being force-fed the fungicide via gelatin capsules for one year, and will be killed in July 2019 to assess damage unless the test is stopped.
 The U.S. Environmental Protection Agency (EPA) used to require that fungicide be tested on dogs for one year, but abandoned the requirement a decade ago after scientists said it did not give useful information, HSUS explained in the investigation report.